dbushenko/clj-site/README.md

 `:post-layout` -- the default layout name for all posts (default -- "post")
 `:rss-title` -- the title of the RSS channel
 `:rss-link` -- the linkt to the RSS channel
-`:rss-description` -- the description of the RSS channel
+`:rss-description` -- the description of the RSS channel `:rss-count` -- number of items in the RSS channel

 Also you may add any tag name and specify layout name for each tag.